Pre-Professional Health Advising

 - Gaining volunteer and healthcare experience.
 Applicants to health professional programs will be expected to demonstrate a sustained involvement in volunteer and community service.
 It is also expected that applicants have shadowed healthcare providers.
 Many students volunteer in various healthcare settings and some students seek out licensure and certificates to provide hands-on patient care.
 These experiences often include working as an EMT, LNA/CNA, or phlebotomist.

 - Preparing for entrance exams.
+Many professional healthcare programs require their applicants to take a standardized entrance exam prior to matriculation.
 Students applying to medical school are required to take the MCAT exam.
-Students applying to dental programs are required to take the DAT, and applicants to optometry programs take the OAT.
-The MCAT, DAT, and OAT are standardized, comprehensive exams that test students' knowledge of biological and physical sciences as well as verbal reasoning and writing skills.
-Exams are usually once the student has completed prerequisite coursework.
+Students applying to dental programs are required to take the DAT.
+Student applying to optometry programs must take the OAT, and student applying to pharmacy programs must take the PCAT.
+The MCAT, DAT, OAT, and PCAT are standardized, comprehensive exams that test students' knowledge of biological and physical sciences as well as verbal reasoning and writing skills.
+Exams are usually taken once the student has completed prerequisite coursework.
 Students applying for physician assistant and physical therapy programs may be required to take the GRE, a more general exam similar to the SAT in structure and content.

 It is important that students understand that in order to gain admission to a health professional program they must not only satisfy the prerequisite requirements, they must satisfy these requirements at a high level of achievement.
 The Pre-Professional Health Programs Advising Office can provide students with information on competitive GPA and entrance exam scores for each of the postgraduate health professional programs.

-The Pre-Professional Health Programs Advising Office is located in Hood House and can be contacted by phone at (603) 862-7740 or by email at Premed.Advising@unh.edu.
-The office also has a website at http://www.unh.edu/uac/premed-advising/advising.
+The Pre-Professional Health Programs Advising Office is located in Rudman Hall and can be contacted by phone at (603) 862-3831 or by email at Premed.Advising@unh.edu.
+The office also has a website at https://colsa.unh.edu/academics/pre-professional-health-advising